Berichte 2020

 A bus for a school in the African bush

-Due to South African apartheid, the Martin Luther High School had to be relocated in 1969 from the town of Karibib, which had been declared a "whites only" area, to near Okombahe, the homeland of the Damaras.
+Due to South African apartheid, the Martin Luther High School had to be relocated in 1969 from the town of Karibib, which was declared a "whites only" area, to near Okombahe, the homeland of the Damaras.
 This boarding school was allowed to be built with a special permit at this former mission school, where at the time predominantly white teachers taught black students, far away from any other "white" settlement.
 In the town of Omaruru, 70 km away, there was the infrastructure that every school needs: a railway station from where the students had to be picked up, a post office where the mail was stored and, of course, food and supply stores.
-At that time, a Mercedes-Benz 1113 truck was converted so that 70 students and their luggage could be transported on the back of the truck.
+At that time, a Mercedes-Benz 1113 truck was converted so that 70 students and their luggage could be transported on the back.
 It was always a dusty affair, but the transport and the singing of the 70 young people on their "lorry" made history.
 Joachim Knoche, who taught at the school with his wife for eight years in the 1990s, often rode on the truck himself.

 Image: The Mercedes-Benz Lorry from 1969